 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

 80th FS Aug 20, 1945

-Lat 26° 43' 44N Long 127° 45' 42E Ie Shima Airfield is located on Ie Shima.
-Clearly visible from the airfield is Mount Gusuku (the pinnacle).
-Today, the westernmost runway is Ie Shima Auxiliary Air Base (Ie Shima Aux AB).
-The centermost runway is used as a road.
-The easternmost runway is Ie Jima Airport.
+Lat 26° 43' 44N Long 127° 45' 42E Ie Shima Airfield is located on Ie Shima in Okinawa Prefecture in Japan.
+To the east is Iegusugu (Mount Gusuku, The Pinnacle) and Ie (Ie Town).
+One runway was named Moko Airfield.
+Today, the westernmost runway is Ie Shima Auxiliary Air Base (Ie Shima Aux AB) with the center runway used as a road.
+The easternmost runway remains in use as Ie Jima Airport.

 American units based at Ie Shima

 United States Army Air Force (USAAF)

 318th FG HQ (P-38) Saipan April 30, 45 - ?

 318th FG, 19th, 73rd, 333rd FS (P-38) Saipan May 13, 45 - ?